SiFli SDK RF Test Guide

 enum bt_test_operation_t {

-BT_TEST_OP_ENTER_TEST, // enter the non-signaling test state
+BT_TEST_OP_ENTER_TEST, // Enter non-signaling test mode

-BT_TEST_OP_EXIT_TEST, // exit
+BT_TEST_OP_EXIT_TEST, // Exit

-BT_TEST_OP_TX_TEST, // start transmitting (parameters via tx_para)
+BT_TEST_OP_TX_TEST, // Start transmitting (parameters via tx_para)

-BT_TEST_OP_RX_TEST, // start receiving (parameters via rx_para)
+BT_TEST_OP_RX_TEST, // Start receiving (parameters via rx_para)

-BT_TEST_OP_STOP_TEST, // stop the current TX/RX
+BT_TEST_OP_STOP_TEST, // Stop the current TX/RX

 };